 An experience not to be missed is sunrise over Angkor Wat.
 If you start day 1 of your trip to Siem Reap with sunrise at Angkor Wat, you will be off to a good start.

-The main temples to visit within Angkor Wat include Angkor Wat, Angkor Thom, Bayon, Preah Khan and Ta Prohm.
+The best temples to visit within Angkor Wat include Angkor Wat, Angkor Thom, Bayon, Preah Khan and Ta Prohm.

 As the temples of Angkor represent a sacred religious site to the Khmer people, visitors are asked to dress modestly (cover shoulders and knees).
 Do not to touch or sit on the ancient structures, pay attention to restricted areas and be respectful of monks.